Ronald Bosma

 This is the third post in a series on working with client certificates in Azure API Management.
 Throughout the series, I’ll cover both the validation of client certificates in API Management and how to connect to backends with mTLS (mutual TLS) using client certificates.

 While Azure’s official documentation provides excellent guidance on setting up client certificates via the Azure Portal, this series takes it a step further.
-We’ll dive into utilizing Bicep and other essential tools, like the Azure CLI, to automate the entire deployment process.
+We’ll dive into using Bicep to automate the process.

 Topics covered in this series: